Guidance for Industry and Other Stakeholders 1

 (i) In General

 The amount and type(s) of safety information that FDA recommends be submitted as part of a request for an EUA will differ depending upon a number of factors, including whether the product is approved for another indication and, in the case of an unapproved product, the product's stage of development.
 FDA anticipates that, for some products, data from controlled clinical trials will be available.
 For others, FDA expects to consider clinical experience from other than a controlled trial if the circumstances warrant.
-In addition, for some devices (e.g., IVDs), if clinical data are not available, FDA may consider accepting data from bench testing only if the circumstances warrant.
+In addition, for some devices (e.g., IVDs), if clinical data are not available, FDA may consider accepting data solely from bench testing, if the circumstances warrant.
 FDA expects to interpret safety information in light of the seriousness of the clinical condition, alternative diagnostics, prophylaxis, or alternative therapies (if any), and the specific circumstances of the emergency or threat of emergency.
-FDA encourages any person or entity with a candidate product to discuss with FDA at the earliest possible time (even before a determination of actual or potential emergency) the nature and type of safety data that might be appropriate to submit to FDA.
+FDA encourages any sponsor of a candidate product to have early discussions with FDA (even before a determination of actual or potential emergency) about the nature and type of safety data that might be appropriate to submit to FDA.